derialstrazus/Quant-Test/README.md

-# PyStockIndicators
+# Quant-Test
-Web app built to process and display financial data in python.
+Web app built to backtest financial strategies.
+Written in python.
 Built at HackIllinois 2015